 I will be posting more before and after pictures and some progress pictures along the way.
 The best way to see what’s going on is to follow me on Instagram for some sneak peeks as the days and weeks go by.
 I really, truly enjoy writing and documenting renovations, so I hope that I will make it back here semi-frequently to write about everything, but then again this is my first post in over a year…so call me fickle and non-committal and don’t hold your breath.
 How’s that for a crappy answer?

 4. What exactly are you doing to the house?

 With the equity from our last house we are doing the big stuff before we move in.
 I am incredibly grateful that we can do that because there’s no way I’m tackling renovations with a year and a half old wild toddler and a 2 month old baby.
 That means that the kitchen and master bath are getting full renovations, and we’re getting new hardwoods in the main living areas (while unfortunately keeping ugly carpet in the bedrooms for now until we can save up to replace it).
 We’re also transforming the sunroom, which has a bunch of storm windows, into a screened porch.
 I can’t believe we get another screened porch!!!
-That was my greatest sadness leaving our old house because I loved mornings and evenings on the porch without worrying about bugs, and I was certain we wouldn’t find another house with one.
-But we did!
-So hot-diggity-dog I can’t wait for cool fall weather!
+That was my greatest sadness leaving our old house because I loved mornings and evenings on the porch without worrying about bugs ever since we got some pest control done around the property.
+I guess we’ll have to do the same with our new home.

 Well, that’s it for now because I have a tiny human crying for some attention.
 I HOPE to be back soon with interior pictures and details of what’s going on right now inside the house.